SummaryRead the full fact sheet

 In the past, people with diabetes were told to avoid eating all foods containing refined sugar.
 This was because it was believed the sugar would have a bad effect on their blood glucose levels.
 However, more recent research on the glycaemic index (see below) has shown that sugar affects blood glucose levels less than some other more starchy foods, like refined bread and breakfast cereal.

 People with diabetes can have a small amount of sugar in their diet.
 If you are adding sugar, it is best to add it to healthier foods such as wholegrain breads and cereals.
-For example, adding one to two teaspoons of regular jam spread on wholegrain bread is okay.
+For example, adding 2 teaspoons of regular jam spread on wholegrain bread, or a sprinkle of sugar on your porridge is okay.

 People with diabetes should limit or avoid foods in which the main ingredient is sugar, such as sweets and cakes.
 It is also important to maintain a healthy weight to manage diabetes.

-A food’s ‘glycaemic index’ (GI) refers to how quickly the carbohydrate is broken down and absorbed into the bloodstream.
+A food’s refers to how quickly the carbohydrate is broken down and absorbed into the bloodstream.
 ‘High GI’ foods enter the bloodstream more quickly than ‘low GI’ foods, causing a greater increase in the level of blood glucose (this is known as the body’s ‘glycaemic response’).
+The lower the GI, the slower the rise in blood glucose levels will be when the food is consumed.
+The effect may differ from person to person.

 Recent studies have suggested a link between foods with a high GI and a number of conditions including:

-There is often no direct relationship between a food’s glycaemic index and the degree of processing, or level of fibre or even sugar in the food.
+There is no direct relationship between a food’s glycaemic index and the degree of , level of fibre or even sugar in the food.
+Some vegetables may even be high in GI.
 There are books and websites available giving details of the GI of a wide range of foods.

 A healthy diet can include moderate amounts of sugar together with a range of low GI carbohydrate choices.